-Best cities to stay in Costa Rica
+Best areas to stay in Costa Rica

 Puntarenas is great for a surfer’s, snorkeler’s or diver’s vacation.
 This scenic location offers some of the finest dining cuisine along with a plenty of water based sports including kayaking and sports fishing.
 Beyond that, there are spectacular tours and excursions to fascinating sites such as Tortuga Island and a series of waterfalls on the Waterfall Canopy.
 What better way to release tension and stress than hiking along a fantastic array of diverse flora and fauna as well as stunning biodiversity?
 Whether it’s simply strolling along the picturesque nature trails or surfing along one of the Nicoya Peninsula's top rated beaches, visitors can break a sweat however they'd like in Puntarenas.